Skip to content

 Let’s deep-dive into Canada’s riveting prescription drug industry, shall we?

-Are your prescription drugs legal in Canada?
-Do they require a prescription?
+Are my prescription drugs legal in Canada? or Do they require a prescription?

 Can I bring my prescription medication into Canada with me?

-In general, Health Canada will permit you to enter Canada with the medication required for a single-course of treatment or a 90-day supply, whichever is less, of both prescription drugs and over-the-counter medication.
-You can do this for yourself and for anyone travelling with you who is under your care, including dependent children.
+Health Canada will allow you to enter Canada with up to a 90-day supply of medication, or the amount required for a single course of treatment, whichever is less.
+This applies to both prescription and over-the-counter drugs, and covers anyone travelling under your care, including dependent children.

 You have a few possible routes: